 Clatworthy History, Family Crest & Coats of Arms

-In ancient Anglo-Saxon England, the ancestors of the Clatworthy surname lived in Clatworthy in Somerset.
-The surname Clatworthy originally derived from the surname Clatworthy.
+In ancient Anglo-Saxon England, the ancestors of the Clatworthy surname lived in Clatworthy, a parish, in the union of Williton, hundred of Williton and Freemanners in Somerset.

 Early Origins of the Clatworthy family

 The surname Clatworthy was first found in Somerset, at Clatworthy, a village and civil parish in the West Somerset District which dates back to the Domesday Book of 1086 when it was first listed as Clateurde.

 By 1243, the place name had evolved to Clatewurthy and the place name literally means "enclosure where burdock grows."
 Clatworthy Camp is an Iron Age hill fort 3 miles (4.8 km) North West of Wiveliscombe in Somerset.